Frequently Asked Questions (FAQ)

 Question: I live in the Albuquerque area and I’m thinking of selling my home.
 How do I go about finding out how much it’s worth?

 Answer: If you’re selling your home, pricing is one of the most critical steps.
 If you price too high, no one will come see it and you need people to see it in order to sell it.
 If you price much too low, you’re leaving money on the table and no one wants to do that.

 The first thing you should do is fill out the Comparative Market Analysis form on my website.
-This will give me the information I need to determine the general value of your home.
+This will give us the information we need to determine the general value of your home.

-Then, I’ll contact you and ask you some questions about your house, and set up a time when I can come see it in person.
-I can research your home’s value, but I won’t really know what it’s most likely sales price will be until I’ve seen it.
+Then, we’ll contact you and ask you some questions about your house, and set up a time when we can come see it in person.
+We can research your home’s value, but we won’t really know what it’s most likely sales price will be until we’ve seen it.

 Each area in Albuquerque has different prices, features and styles which sell best.

 The condition of a house also has a lot to do with the value.
 If an older home has no updates, then it will sell for less than the same home which has been completely remodeled.

 We’re here to help you from the very start.

 Call us at 505.263.7892 with any questions you may have.